manavkdubey/bloice/README.md

-# README: Speech-to-Text and Text-to-Speech Conversion with OpenAI
+# Speech-to-Text and Text-to-Speech Conversion with OpenAI

 This repository contains Python code that utilizes OpenAI's GPT-3 and Whisper models to perform Speech-to-Text (STT) and Text-to-Speech (TTS) conversions.
 The code records audio, transcribes it using OpenAI's Whisper STT model, generates a response using GPT-3, and converts the response text into speech using OpenAI's TTS model.
 This README provides an overview of the code and its usage.